api-evangelist/aws/environments.md

 # AWS API Environments
 These are Postman environments generated from the [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html), providing the details you need to work with each of the AWS APIs across all regions.
+It provides the host, regions, environments for all of the AWS APIs, where the list of collections within this repo reflects only about 50+.

 ## Amazon API Gateway Control Plane
 **Service Slug:** amazon_api_gateway_control_plane